nicksnlp/LLM-course-2024_Nick/reports/report.combined.md

 But the notebook setup for RAG worked.

-Unfortunately, I did not have time to finish up those exercises to the desired level.
-Something I wish to be able to do in the future.
+Unfortunately, I did not have time to finish up those exercises to the desired level, which is something I wish to be able to do in the future...

 ---